Published: July 27, 2022

 What to Consider when Integrating BLE in your React Native App

 We at Stormotion have already delivered IoT/BLE companion apps for our clients.
-The range of products we’ve worked on includes exercise machines, boat engines, vaping devices, etc. Thus, we’d like to clarify some BLE specificities in developing a companion app, emphasizing our experience and insights into how to create a companion app.
+The range of products we’ve worked on includes exercise machines, boat engines, vaping devices, etc. Thus, we’d like to share our expertise and clarify some BLE specificities in developing a companion app, emphasizing our experience and insights into how to create a companion app.

 Device and protocol